Judiciary of France: Major jurisdiction

-The courts are normally composed of 3 judges, but some offenses such as traffic offenses, soft drugs, and misuse of credit cards and checking accounts may be heard by 1 judge.
+These courts usually sit in panels of three judges, but some minor offenses such as traffic violations, lite drug trafficking, and misuse of credit cards and checking accounts may be heard by a single judge.

 Specialized jurisdiction

 The Labour Court (France) (conseil de prud'hommes) hears disputes and suits between employers and employees (apart from cases devoted to administrative courts); the court is said to be paritaire because it is composed of equal numbers of representatives from employer unions, e.g., MEDEF and CGPME, and employee unions.
 The Agricultural Land Tribunal (tribunal paritaire des baux ruraux) hears cases dealing with long-term leases for farm land estates.
 The Social security tribunal (tribunal des affaires de sécurité sociale) hears suits over welfare and state benefits.
 The Business Court (tribunal de commerce) hears matters involving trade and business disputes and the panel is elected from the local business community.